-When the Alsterhaus opened its doors in April 1912, it became known throughout the city immediately.
+When the Alsterhaus opened its doors in April of 1912, it was immediately well-known throughout the city.
 The old Tietz store had already impressed the people of Hamburg with its glittering lights and extensive assortment of goods.
-The new store on the Jungfernstieg was even more spectacular.
-It featured extravagant French hats, bespoke dresses, parasols made of pure silk, oriental carpets, books and much more.
+The new store at the Jungfernstieg was even more spectacular.
+It featured extravagant French hats, custom-tailored dresses, parasols made of pure silk, oriental carpets, books and much more.

-Today the Alsterhaus boasts 24,000 m2 in the exclusive ambience of an historical building combined with youthful interior design.
-Over the course of the renovation work that began in 2016, the department store will receive a fundamentally new structure.
-In the next few years the Alsterhaus will be given a new look to upgrade it to the level of internationally renowned and culturally influential department stores.
-As always, guests from near and far encounter a proven mixture of high-quality products and friendly service.
+Today, the Alsterhaus presents itself on 24,000 square metres in the exclusive ambience of a historical building combined with youthful interior design.
+Over the course of the renovation work that began in 2016, the department store will once again receive a fundamentally new structure.
+Over the course of the next few years, the Alsterhaus will receive a new look to upgrade it, step by step, to the level of internationally renowned and culturally influential department stores.
+As always, guests from near and far are presented with a proven mixture of high-quality products and friendly service.

 © Franz Brück

-Even though the architecture of the Alsterhaus remained almost entirely intact during both world wars, the Jewish Tietz family, like many others, had to flee the country from the Nazis.
-Their department store had been systematically destroyed by the economic policy of the Nazi regime.
-After the war the heirs reached a settlement with the new owner of the Hertie Group.
-The Alsterhaus profited from the economic miracle of the 1950s and regained its leading position as an upscale department store.
-In the 1960s the sales area was increased to 19,000 m2 and in 1983 the interior was completely redesigned.
+Even though the architecture of the Alsterhaus remained almost entirely intact during both World Wars, the Jewish Tietz family, like many others, had to flee the country from the Nazis.
+Their department store had been ruined systematically due to the economic policy of the Nazi regime.
+After the war, the heirs agreed on a settlement with the new owner of the Hertie Group.
+The Alsterhaus benefited from the economic miracle of the 1950s, and it regained its leading position as an upscale department store.
+In the 1960s, the sales area was increased to 19,000 square metres; in 1983, the interior was completely redesigned.